geodesignhub/Sentinel-Evaluations-Generator/README.md

 Find out more about evaluation maps at the [Making Evaluations Maps](https://community.geodesignhub.com/t/making-evaluation-maps/62) in our community page.

 At the moment, this is best suited for generating evaluations at regional level and for studies for where the study area is at a regional scale larger than a few neighbourhoods.
-Please take a look at the complementary [OSM evaluation maps builder](https://geodesignhub.github.io/OSM-Evaluations-Builder/)
+Please take a look at the complementary [OSM evaluation maps builder](https://geodesignhub.github.io/OSM-Evaluations-Builder/).

 If you are new to Geodesignhub, please see our course at [Teachable.com](https://geodesignhub.teachable.com/p/geodesign-with-geodesignhub/)

 ## Technical Details
-TBC: Complete the technical details of how these files are generated.
+This program takes in Earth Observation imagery and produces Evaluation maps for Agriculture, Green Infrastructure, Urban and Transport systems.
+Below are links to how these maps are generated in GIS and this script aims to replicate them using the Mundialis Actinia platform and open source GIS tools and libraries.

 ## Installation
 Use the requirements.txt file to install libraries that are required for the program